m4ni5h/UdacityMLND2/CapstoneProject/capstone_proposal_template.md

     - source_system_tab: the name of the tab where the event was triggered.
 System tabs are used to categorize KKBOX mobile apps functions.
 For example, tab my library contains functions to manipulate the local storage, and tab search contains functions relating to search.
     - source_screen_name: name of the layout a user sees.
     - source_type: an entry point a user first plays music on mobile apps.
 An entry point could be album, online-playlist, song .. etc.
-- sample_submission.csv
-    - id: same as id in test.csv
-    - target: this is the target variable. target=1 means there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, target=0 otherwise .
 - songs.csv (Note that data is in unicode.)
     - song_id
     - song_length: in ms